SpheLC/Carrotshell/README.md

 Hi!
 Thank you for being here!

-First of all, the file you will find here will always be the latest version, but be careful, you will have to redownload it in case of an update.

 Anyway, let's move on to how to install this thing on your PC.
 1. Download the "carrot" file;
 2. Open the terminal and, by typing `sudo <the name of your file manager>` and entering the sudo password (or your computer password, if you made them the same), enter the `/usr/bin` directory;